-We have expanded our cooperation with high-quality external financing guarantee companies that provide guarantee services to protect institutional funding partners from losses incurred from borrowers' defaults and charge guarantee fees from borrowers.
-A portion of guarantee fees will be subsequently paid to us by the external financing guarantee companies as the service fee.
+We have expanded our cooperation with high-quality external financial institutional cooperators that provide services to protect institutional funding partners from losses incurred from borrowers' defaults and charge fees from borrowers.
+A portion of the fees will be subsequently paid to us by the external financial institutional cooperators as the service fee.